djalbat/yapp/README.md

 1. Vanilla JavaScript, with no need to install any additional packages.

-2. Leverage an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.
+2. Make use of an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.

 3. Use JSX by way of [Juxtapose](http://juxtapose.info).
 This is arguably the most elegant approach.